cloudshiftstrategies/lambda_bash/README.md

 ```
 > Updating function ex_script code <br>

-6. Tail the sloudwatch logs for the lambda in one shell and trigger the lambda in another
+6. Tail the cloudwatch logs for the lambda in one shell and trigger the lambda in another
 ```bash
 ./lambda_bash.sh -o tail -s ex_script.sh
 ```